 Malam Mamane Barka

-The SONGS: In his songs he sings about the life of the ancestors, about the spirits, especially Kargila and also about the animals living with nomads like camels, cows and goats, fishes and birds; the beauty of the water in the lake, the beauty of the desert, the braveness of the warriors.
+The SONGS: In his songs he sung about the life of the ancestors, about the spirits, especially Kargila and also about the animals living with nomads like camels, cows and goats, fishes and birds; the beauty of the water in the lake, the beauty of the desert, the braveness of the warriors.

 Album Introducing Mamane Barka